 NDAA’s mission is to be the voice of America’s prosecutors and to support their efforts to protect the rights and safety of the people.

-NDAA serves as a nationwide, interdisciplinary resource center for research, training, knowledge building, technical assistance, and accountability.
-To this end, we disseminate books, manuals, newsletters, and monographs on topics and trends in the field ranging from witness protection to crash reconstruction.
+As part of NDAA’s commitment to the prosecution profession, we disseminate books, manuals, newsletters, and monographs on topics and trends in the field ranging from witness protection to crash reconstruction.
 Our staff conducts or participates in nearly 100 trainings, conferences, and webinars each year.
 Additionally, the association responds to hundreds of requests for technical assistance each year via telephone, mail, and the website.
 Our capable staff of junior and senior attorneys along with our training course program directors, aid in furthering the development of expertise in the program areas of gun violence, juvenile justice, DNA/forensics, violence against women, child abuse, capital litigation and human trafficking.
 The National Traffic Law Center, a division of NDAA, provides expertise on traffic safety issues with a focus on impaired driving and commercial driver’s license violations.
 We remain committed to serving as the voice of America’s prosecutors and ensuring that justice is achieved for the millions of Americans who rely on our members.